apptainer/singularity-userdocs/cloud_library.rst

  1. Go to: https://cloud.sylabs.io/library.
  2. Click "Sign in to Sylabs" (top right corner).
- 3. Select you method to sign in, with Google, GitHub, GitLab, or MicroSoft.
+ 3. Select you method to sign in, with Google, GitHub, GitLab, or Microsoft.
  4. Type your passwords, and thats it!